GSA/challenges-and-prizes/_all-challenges/1172-reducing-disparities-in-breastfeeding-innovation-challenge.md

   * Submission period ends:  December 8, 2021, 11:59 pm EST.

-  * Winners announced: December 2021.
+  * Winners announced: February 2022.

   **Phase 3: Awarding the programs that have successfully replicated and/or expanded**